Español English

 Prune in late winter to keep it compact.

-They are plants quite resistant to pests and diseases; they only fear cold and drought.
+Euphorbia cotinifolia is a plant quite resistant to pests and diseases; it only fears cold and drought.

 Images of the shrub Euphorbia cotinifolia or Caribbean copper